Florida High Tech Corridor Council

-Florida-based technology companies partnering with USF faculty are eligible to request Florida High Tech Corridor Council matching funds.
+The Matching Grants Research Program is open to technology companies located in the 23-county Corridor to partner with USF faculty for applicable research.
 While projects may be proposed in any discipline, proposals are particularly encouraged in areas contributing to the development of the Florida High Tech Corridor Council focus areas.

-Focus Areas: The high technology focus areas of the Council are based on key strengths of the universities, and include:
+Focus Areas: The high technology focus areas of The Corridor are based on key strengths of the universities, and include:

 - Digital Media & Interactive Entertainment